Packing Tape 101

 A Guide to Packing Tape

 Packing Tape/Packaging Tape- Considered a pressure-sensitive tape used in a wide variety of applications, commonly used for sealing boxes and packages for shipments.
 The most common widths are two to three inches wide and made from polypropylene or polyester backing.
 Other pressure sensitive tapes include:

 Transparent Office Tape- Commonly referred to as "Scotch tape" is one of the most commonly used tapes in the world.
 Used for a variety of applications, including sealing envelopes, repairing torn paper products, holding light objects together, etc.

 Gaffers Tape- A heavy fabric or plastic tape.
-Commonly used in the entertainment industry to hold down cables and chords.
+They are commonly used in the entertainment industry to hold down cables and chords.
 The adhesive leaves little residue and removes cleanly from objects.

 Duct Tape- Has a plastic-coated fabric backing and a strong adhesive.
-Often used by people who need a strong and versatile tape that can be easily torn by hand.
+They are often used by people who need a versatile and robust tape that can be easily torn by hand.

 Masking Tape- Used for painting and protecting surfaces that should not be painted.
 Usually consists of a paper backing and an easy to remove adhesive.

 Double-Sided Tape- Has an adhesive on both sides, used for attaching two surfaces.

 Filament Tape- Has fiberglass filaments embedded to increase the strength and integrity of the tape.

 Spike Tape- A thinner version of Gaffers tape used to mark a place where people need to stand or where equipment needs to go.

 The History of Scotch Tape

 The first tape that Drew invented was composed of oil, resins, and rubber.
-When the adhesive is applied to its backing it must be in a liquid state to spread.
-These days, chemists use a chemical or physical process to transform the adhesive into a bonding agent.
+When the adhesive is applied to its backing, it must be in a liquid state to spread.
+These days, chemists use a chemical or physical process to transform the resin into a bonding agent.
 The method used depends on the desired strength of the bonding agent.

-The next important Scotch invention was in 1932 when the first handheld tape dispenser was invented.
+The next crucial Scotch invention was in 1932 when the first handheld tape dispenser was invented.
 It was composed of cast iron and weighed almost 7 lbs.
-After that in 1937 the "snail", Scotch's iconic tape dispenser was invented.
+After that, in 1937, the "snail," Scotch's iconic tape dispenser, was created.